ismaelJimenez/BitcoinEthereumRaspiNode/raspi3-crypto-center.md

 Scroll down and select VNC > Yes.

+Select "8 Advanced Options" then select "Hostname"

+Edit the hostname to “raspnode" without quotes (or to your desired hostname)

+Select "OK"

+Here you can also change the default user (which is "pi") and password (which is "raspberry").
+We'll leave these as is for the tutorial.
+If you change your username, make sure to use that instead of "pi" when it shows up in this tutorial.

+To set your timezone:

+Select "4 Internationalisation Options"

+Select "Change Timezone"

+Go through the selection process to select your timezone, then select "OK"

+Once done, select "Finished" and your Raspberry Pi will reboot.

 11. If you're connecting from the compatible [VNC Viewer app from RealVNC](https://www.realvnc.com/download/viewer/), enter the user name and password you normally use to log in to your user account on the Raspberry Pi.
 By default, these credentials are pi and raspberry.

 ## Install Ethereum